The Great Barrier Reef is one of the world’s seven natural wonders

 Help Save the Great Barrier Reef

-Reef Check Australia uses citizen science to connect people to take positive action to protect coral reefs.
+- Reef Check Australia uses citizen science to connect people and encourage them to take positive action to protect coral reefs.